CubityFirst/skyblockguides/docs/Writings/Please Nerf Flies.md

 The graph above shows how wildly out of balance this is, and with how unbalanced this is, it feels more like a mistake than an intentional piece of game design.

-Euclid Wheat hoes were nerfed in cost when the garden came out when people realized that the recipe was disproportionately high due to the difference in compression ratio.
+Euclid Wheat hoes were nerfed in cost when the garden came out after people realized that the recipe was disproportionately high due to the difference in compression ratio.

 ## How do you break pest farming?